 I become a different kind of designer but I never become a true believer.
 IDEO projects are speculative blue-sky work and this kind of work is not dependent on form.
 It’s not an extension of craft as I’ve always known it.
 I come to realize that the work we do doesn’t feel connected to the person I am.
 It never stops being strange for me.
 I miss the zines and the matchbooks.

 I start buying tools.
-I have worked as a graphic designer, I’ve tried design-based strategy consulting, I’ve tried to think more broadly.
+I have worked as a graphic designer, I’ve tried strategy & innovation consulting, I’ve tried to think more broadly.
 It’s been hard to get back to the pleasure of just figuring out how to make things.

 So I start buying tools.
 Very specific specialized tools that do very specific things.
 Tools like this: